All photos by Robert Zimmerman unless otherwise noted.

 I love minimalism and the feeling of peace I get from work that’s stripped down to it’s most fundamental form.
 I’m drawn to the simple shapes, the lines and textures, the distillation in form, in the work of Agnes Martin and Ad Reinhardt.

 Richard Serra is another big influence.
 I appreciate the physicality of his work and the way he allows his process into his sculptural practice by making the means of production explicit.
 Standing with one of his pieces, you get a sense of the steel-ness of steel and the monumental nature of its production.
 And the other thing I love about his work in steel is the rust.
 It’s a slow-motion fire, a memento mori signifying that everything decays.

 For me, the work of abstraction isn’t spontaneous, it’s a considered process that involves a lot of visual research.
 For my work in the Ruby I studied tapestry designs by Anni Albers and Margarete Koehler-Bittkow.
 I also discovered beautiful constructivist textiles by Alastair Morton.

 The work of Alberto Burri has been an especially important and moving historical model for me.
 Burri served as a doctor in the Italian army during the Second World War and spent several years in a POW camp in Texas.
 In his work I see a visceral representation of his experience of war—the broken bodies he had to repair and the shattered landscape of his native Italy.

-It’s vitally important to me that my work isn’t mistaken for a representation of other people or their experience.
 The found and repurposed material from my own world and the action of assembling it is a space to illustrate without telling anyone else’s story—a space in which viewers can find their own personal meaning.
 My hope is that they’ll walk away from my work thinking about the body and its coverings and wounds, about labor and fragility, decay and neglect.
 Those are the things that haunt me.